SNESNESCUBE64/TRS2-Speech-Board/README.md

 ### Hardware Patch
 The hardware patch is a simple board in which the original sound rom is plugged into a daughterboard which is then plugged into the original ROM socket.
 It works by switching which chip outputs code at certain addresses.
 Essentially making it a hardware patch.

+1. Assemble (if not done so) the PCB like in the images.
+2.

 ### Software Patch
 In case that one doesn't want to use the daughterboard, a new single rail 2716 EPROM can be burned using a patched ROM file that replaces the original at 3I.

 1. Dump the sound ROM located at 3I
-2. Patch the sound ROM with the trs2s3i.ips patch file using LunarIps
+2. Patch the sound ROM with the trs2s3i_SWPatch.ips patch file using LunarIps
+3. Verify that the sound ROM checksum is now *D068ED11*
-3. Burn the new ROM onto a 2716 EPROM
+4. Burn the new ROM onto a 2716 EPROM
-4. Replace the sound ROM located at 3I with the patched ROM
+5. Replace the sound ROM located at 3I with the patched ROM

 ### Patch Source Code
 This code was written in 8035 assembly.
 The memory address 0x20 (unused in the game) now stores the speech bus state.